scriptotek/lc-spreadsheets/_episodes/02-common-mistakes.md

 ## Using formatting to make the data sheet look pretty {#formatting_pretty}

 **Example**: Merged cells.
 If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise the spreadsheet program's ability to preform analyses.
-In the example above, the spreadsheet program would not be able to sort the 'Due Date' column because of empty cells.
+In the example below, the spreadsheet program would not be able to sort the 'Due Date' column because of empty cells.

 ![merged cells](../fig/02-common-mistakes_merging.png)